 Final Verdict

-Start with the Task Manager test and the charger unplug test to narrow down the cause in under two minutes.
-Update the GPU driver first.
-If that does not work, check the refresh rate setting and run the lid flex test.
+Acer laptop screen flickering comes down to two causes in the vast majority of cases: a display driver conflict or laptop hinge cable damage.
+Start with the Task Manager test and the charger unplug test to narrow it down in under two minutes.
+Update the GPU driver first, then check the refresh rate setting and run the lid angle test if the driver fix does not work.

-| About the AuthorBen is the founder of screenproblems.com, a resource dedicated to diagnosing and solving display issues on all devices.All content is written without brand sponsorship.
+| About the Author Ben is the founder of screenproblems.com, a resource dedicated to diagnosing and solving display issues on all devices.
+All content is written without brand sponsorship.
 Every recommendation is based on what actually works. |